Azure-Samples/iot-edge-complementary-code/README.md

 ####  Azure Functions Core Tools

 [Azure Functions Core Tools](https://github.com/Microsoft/vscode-azurefunctions/blob/master/README.md) is a version of the Azure Functions runtime for local development machine.
-It also provides commands to create functions, connect to Azure, and deploy function projects.
+It also provides commands to create functions, connect to Azure, and deploy Azure Function projects.

 1. Make sure Node.js (8.5 or above) is installed and in the path